 While their campground search interface looks a little dated, it provides great details about each campground, including pictures, amenities, pricing, and notable features.
 Absent from the details are any ratings or reviews along with any restrictions on using the Passport America discount.

 Some campgrounds will only offer discounts on certain days of the week or in the off-season, and it’s not always easy to know without contacting the campground.
 At $44 a year, though, the restrictions are understandable, and plenty of members still think it’s worth it.

 Rather than a network of affiliated parks, these companies allow discounted or free access to their own branded RV parks.
 There are a number of memberships available, but many only have a handful of locations—the two listed below have options across the country.

-We also chose memberships that allow access to sites with full hookups, but for those who are comfortable with boondocking clubs like Harvest Hosts offer great dry camping options in interesting locations like vineyards, farms and other beautiful places.
+We also chose memberships that allow access to sites with full hookups.
+If you are comfortable with boondocking, clubs like Harvest Hosts offer great dry camping options in interesting locations like vineyards, farms and other beautiful places.
 Plus, if you’re an ARW member, you get a discount on a Harvest Host membership as well.

 The oldest and most well-known campground organization, KOA has over 500 locations across in the U.S. and Canada, including resorts.

 KOA campgrounds typically feature more amenities than your regular state park campground, and their website features user ratings and campground reviews that make their booking tool more convenient than any other organization on this list.